 Finally, besides food and drink, here are two museums that don’t get enough love:

-Federal Hall – This national memorial has served as New York’s City Hall and the United States Custom House, as well as the site of the first Congress of the United States and George Washington’s presidential inauguration.
+Federal Hall (26 Wall St) – This national memorial has served as NYC’s City Hall and the US Custom House, as well as the site of the first Congress of the United States and George Washington’s presidential inauguration.
 Visitors are welcome on weekdays, free of charge.

-Tenement Museum – Visit to immerse yourself in the immigrant experience and learn about how the waves of people lived in the early 20th century.
-Advanced reservations are required for the tours.
+Lower East Side Tenement Museum (103 Orchard St) – Visit to immerse yourself in the immigrant experience and learn about how the waves of people lived in the early 20th century.
+Advance reservations are required for the tours.

 New York is full of a million different places to eat, drink, and explore.
-This post just scratches the surface (so expect a follow up in the future) but it will get you started on discovering some off-the-beaten-path treasures and local places you won’t find in the guidebook.
+This post just scratches the surface (so expect a follow-up in the future), but it’ll get you started on discovering some off-the-beaten-path treasures and local places you won’t find in a guidebook.

 Get the In-Depth Budget Guide to New York City!

 For more in-depth information and tips on NYC, check out my 100+ page guidebook written for budget travelers like yourself!
 It cuts out the fluff found in other guides and gets straight to the practical information you need to travel and save money the city that never sleeps.
 You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, and bars, and much more!!
 Click here to learn more and get started.